- Can You Exercise Your Dog With Diarrhea?

 - Final Thoughts

-Taking them on daily poop breaks is essential for them (and for you, if you don’t want them pooping on your floors).
+Taking them on daily poop breaks is essential (especially if you don’t want them pooping on your floors).

-However, their behavior may differ if they suffer from diarrhea.
-Such a case may worry a pet owner, wondering whether he should exercise his dog when he has diarrhea.
+However, their behavior may differ if they suffer from diarrhea, which may worry pet owners like you.

 Can You Exercise Your Dog With Diarrhea?